Skip to content

 How does plastic get into the food chain and how dangerous is it for us humans?
 If you're looking for clear answers to these questions, you've absolutely come to the right place.

-It is light, flexible, heat-resistant and inexpensive - Plastic has many advantages!
-Unfortunately, however, the high demand for plastic has also ensured that its components are now everywhere - including in the sea and not least in our food.
-This is because marine animals in particular eat smaller plastic particles and pass on the toxins via the food chain.
-This is why, for example, oysters, shrimps, squid, crabs, mussels and sardines have been found to contain plastic particles.
-Detect plastic residues ₁ Is that dangerous?
+It is light, flexible, heat resistant and cheap -.
+Plastic has many advantages!
+But unfortunately, the great demand for plastic has also ensured that its components are now everywhere - including in the sea and not least in our food.
+Marine animals in particular eat smaller plastic particles and pass on the toxins through the food chain.
+And that's why, for example, oysters, shrimps, squid, crabs, mussels and sardines that have been examined contain Detect plastic residues Is that dangerous?

-In this article, I would like to give you everything you need to know about plastic in the food chain and the so-called bioaccumulation of toxins.
-From the definition, causes, consequences and health risks to the solution to the problem.
+In this article I would like to give you everything you need to know about plastic in the food chain and the so-called bioaccumulation of toxins.
+From the definition, causes, consequences and health hazards, to the solution of the problem.
 Let's go!

 1. Definition